-I believe in significant ways, addiction is influenced by pharmaceuticals and doctors.
+I believe that in significant ways addiction is influenced by pharmaceuticals and doctors.
 However, some people who take painkillers end up addicted while others who take the same dosages do not.
 Some pursue heroin instead of recovery from painkillers.
 The food industry, in general, does its best to make food addicts of us all, yet some people develop compulsions and others do not.
 Hard drinkers and alcoholics are not different in consumption rate- they are different in their physical and psychological dependence.

-The defining line between an addict and a hard eater/drinker, is the ability to stop.
+The defining line between an addict and a hard eater/drinker is the ability to stop.
 I am not sure anyone knows how that line develops.
 Once it is crossed, we need help.

 In 12-step groups we are taught we can do nothing apart from a power greater than ourselves.
 The steps include complete and daily surrender to God and commitment to the spiritual changes that take place when we do that.